Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \section{Methods}

-The goal of this paper is to find static and dynamic symbolic policies that obtain high performance in control problems.
-The general setup in our experiments contains an environment coupled with a static policy (Figure~\ref{Fig: overview}A) and a dynamic policy (Figure~\ref{Fig: overview}B), which is explained in more detail in this section.
+The goal of this paper is to evolve dynamic symbolic policies that obtain high performance in control problems.
+We compare dynamic memory-based symbolic policies with static memory-less symbolic policies, which are explained in more detail.
 Afterwards, the specifics of the GP algorithm and how we extended GP to learn multiple trees efficiently are described.
-In subsequent subsections the baselines and experiments we performed are detailed.
-The code including genetic programming implementation, environments and baselines can be found at: \url{https://github.com/sdevries0/MultiTreeGP.}
+In the subsequent subsections the baselines and experiments we performed are detailed.
+For the implementation of GP, we utilised an initial version of Kozax~\cite{de2025kozax}, a recently developed GP framework written in JAX.
+The code for reproducing the experiments and baselines is available at: \url{https://github.com/sdevries0/DSP_paper}.